tdudkowski/gatsby-scrollspy/README.md

 Simple, automated scrollspy.
 Gets the data from content container in page, and then having hrefs and titles creating from them inner menu, working ToC, in form of component.
 This component can be placed anywhere in the layout.

-Dependend on two external libraries:
+Dependenties - only two external libraries:

 - [Loadable Components](https://loadable-components.com)
 - [Lodash](https://lodash.com)